CenterForOpenScience/SHARE/README.md

 CrossRef: Evaluation of API and libraries by Xander.

-arXiv.org: Evaluation started by Peter.
+arXiv: Evaluation started by Peter.

 OAI-PMH: Evaluation being conducted by Casey.